Cream Cheese Pound Cake is buttery, moist and delicious.

 Always use heavy pot holders or towels when handling hot cast iron cookware (or any cookware).

-How To Read & Follow A Recipe
+How To Read & Follow A Recipe: Tips for Beginners

 Create a relaxing environment.
 Play favorite music while in the kitchen.
 I love listening to classical or gospel music.

 Watch Recipe Videos.
-If you’re a visual learner (like me), watch recipe videos.
-Perfect for when you’re learning a new skill or just want to see how a recipe is made.
+Watching a recipe video tutorial is a great way to see how a recipe is made.

 Mise en place is a super time saver.
 This French cooking term translates as “putting in place.”
 It means prepping/measuring ingredients and chopping food before you start cooking.
-It’s the perfect way to get organized and avoid missing an ingredient or missing a step in the instructions.

 Make notes in your recipe.
-Note any special prep instructions and highlight cooking times.
-Make note of ingredients omitted, favorite substitutions and creative twists.
-The notes will be very helpful the next time you make this recipe.
+Note any special prep instructions, cooking time, ingredients omitted, favorite substitutions, and creative twists.